alainwolf/roll.urown.net/server/server-tls.rst

 In case there are more certificates-files to check, just repeat the second line above for each file with its path and filename.

+.. rubric:: Footnotes

+.. [#f1] The number of suites supporting particular features varies between
+         versions of OpenSSL.